Alpha Media

-Alpha Media LLC is a radio broadcasting company based in Portland, Oregon, and led by Bob Proffitt.
-The group does business under the Alpha Media name.
+Alpha Media LLC was a radio broadcasting company based in Portland, Oregon, and led by Bob Proffitt.
+The group did business under the Alpha Media name.

 It was formed from the merger of Alpha Broadcasting, L&L Broadcasting, and Main Line Broadcasting on July 1, 2014.

-It owns its radio stations through Alpha Media Licensee, LLC.
 At its formation, it owned 68 radio stations in 12 markets, along with two theatres (in Portland and San Antonio) and a digital marketing firm in Peoria, Illinois.

 Alpha Broadcasting

 Alpha Broadcasting was founded in 2009 in Portland, Oregon by Larry Wilson, arising from the sale of stations formerly a part of the CBS Radio Portland cluster with those of Rose City Radio.

 On April 17, 2014, L&L Broadcasting announced that it has agreed to merge with Alpha, while purchasing the stations of Main Line Broadcasting.
 The combined entity became known as Alpha Media.

 L&L Broadcasting

 The broadcasting group was sometimes referred to as Live and Local.

 L&L was formed in 2012 to buy all but two of the radio stations of Triad Broadcasting for $21 million; the deal, involving 32 stations in 5 radio markets, closed in May 2013, and transfer was finalized in June 2013.
 L&L immediately arranged for the 6 stations in the Fargo, North Dakota market to be sold to Jim Ingstad.

 In August 2013, L&L arranged to buy, from YMF Media (Yucaipa Companies and Earvin "Magic" Johnson), the six stations formerly owned by Inner City Broadcasting in the Jackson, Mississippi radio market.

 In September, 2013, L&L definitively agreed to purchase an additional 5 stations in Columbia, South Carolina from YMF Media.

 On April 17, 2014, L&L Broadcasting announced that it has agreed to merge with Alpha Broadcasting, while purchasing the stations of Main Line Broadcasting.